The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvlonesection{Detector Operation} \editor{Antonio}

-A careful operation is essential to efficiently record high-quality data for subsequent analysis, as well as to identify performance trends in the evolving conditions of the relentless SuperKEKB quest for higher luminosity.
+Careful operation is essential to efficiently record high-quality data for subsequent analysis, as well as to identify performance trends in the evolving high luminosity conditions of SuperKEKB.
 Section~\ref{sec:C6_periods_shifts} gives a summary of the data taking periods in 2019 and 2020, followed by a description of the organizational efforts to progressively simplify the tasks of operators, and to relieve part of the burden on KEK residents, by allowing remote operation from the collaborating institutes scattered around the globe.

 A relevant part of the detector operation is the periodic recalibration during local runs (section~\ref{sec:C6_calibration}), to provide updates of the calibration constants (pedestals, noise, gain), used for zero-suppression and offline analysis, and of the maps of defective channels.
 The experience accumulated in monitoring the evolution of calibration constants and defective channels is summarized in section~\ref{sec:C6_stability}.
 A few issues on specific sensors and on the power supply system, encountered during two years of operations, are also briefly mentioned.